Are you ready to discover your college program?

 This class trains learners to make financial decisions by considering factors such as interest, budgets, investments, and risks.
-Courses may also address tools including spreadsheets and may cover methods for analyzing corporations and individual financial opportunities.
+Courses may also develop skills with spreadsheets and cover methods for analyzing corporations and individual financial opportunities.

 Students explore how to use the connection between companies and consumers to boost revenue.
 Other topics may include the cultural, environmental, and financial aspects of marketing, along with methods for choosing effective marketing strategies in different circumstances.

 This course examines team dynamics and group communication, as well as methods for encouraging strong relationships and efficiency among group members.
-Classes may also address research strategies for determining organizational needs.
+Coursework may also address research strategies for determining organizational needs.